 When you bite into the fluffy slice of pumpkin French toast, you will get just a hint of pumpkin flavor.
 It is not too overpowering, so I really think that you could serve this to even the most skeptical.

 Although French toast is best served immediately, you can store leftover slices in the refrigerator for a couple of days.
 When ready to enjoy, heat up a slice or two in the microwave, oven, or even a toaster oven (if you know the bread won’t fall apart).
 You could also reheat the French toast in a skillet.

 Pumpkin French Toast

 - 1 cup (245 g) whole milk, room temperature

 - 1 tablespoon pumpkin pie spice

-- In a medium mixing bowl, whisk together the eggs, milk, pumpkin and pie spice until smooth.
+- To a medium bowl, add the eggs, milk, pumpkin, and pumpkin pie spice.
+Whisk until fully combined.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.